Makhadzi: Television

 In 2018, Makhadzi was hosted on Yo TV for her first television performance.
-She has since conducted interviews with various radio stations, including Munghana Lonene FM, Phalaphala FM, Nzhelele FM, Makhado FM, Sloot FM, and Capricon FM, where she spoke about her music, life and her hardships.
+She has since conducted interviews with various radio stations, including Munghana Lonene FM, Phalaphala FM, Nzhelele FM, Makhado FM, Sloot FM, and Capricorn FM, where she spoke about her music, life and her hardships.
 She also appeared on The Morning Show on ETV.
 Makhadzi was one of the performers at the 2020 DSTV Mzansi Viewers Choice Awards.
 Her performance was hailed as one of the best performances of the night on social media.